oghobhainn/TryHackMe/README.md

 - To get a cookie : curl http://< ip >:8081/ctf/getcookie -c cookielist.txt	(then check the cookielist file)
 - To add a cookie : curl http://< ip >:8081/ctf/sendcookie --cookie < name > = < value >

+It's possible to directly change cookies within the browser by double-clicking on it, or adding with the '+' sign, and refreshing.

 ## Networking

 ### Overview of the OSI - Open System Interconnection